LuisGandora/DroneTypeStabilitySimulator/README.md

     +--------------------------------------------------+

 The node package comes with exec, which can actually run a c++ script with CLI on a local server on a PC.
 However, this isnt possible to use within a locally hosted HTML website due to the fact that it doesnt have resources to allocate to C++.
-Thus with express, you can create a local server that could run a local c++ program (out) that can be called by a html website (However it is locally dependent on the same network however there are resources to expand this for free like backend repo).
+Thus with express, you can create a local server that could run a local c++ program (out.exe) that can be called by a html website (However it is locally dependent on the same network however there are resources to expand this for free like backend repo).

     +--------------------------------------------------+